 How to get admitted to labor and delivery

 This one gets googled a lot.

 Yup, you can come in and lie, but we like mammas to go the full 40 anymore.
 SO it really is hard to cheat the system of L&D at this point.

 You can’t fake contractions, you can’t fake preeclampsia, you can’t fake a lot of stuff.
-Usually, the nurse that runs triage is one of the most experienced nurses.
-Don’t undervalue that and be thoughtful to show up only when their care is nescessary.
+Usually, the nurse that runs triage is one of the most experienced nurses (and is also a delivery nurse).
+Don’t undervalue that experience and be thoughtful to show up only when their care is necessary.